Alaska Statutes.

 Chapter 25.
 Uniform Interstate Family Support Act

 next: Section 207.
-Recognition of Controlling Child Support Order.
+Determination of Controlling Child Support Order.

-(c) A tribunal of this state that lacks continuing, exclusive jurisdiction over a spousal support order may not serve as a responding tribunal to modify a spousal support order of another state.
+(b) A tribunal of this state having continuing jurisdiction over a support order may act as a responding tribunal to enforce the order.

 Note to HTML Version: